5x7x2 photograph with encaustic, mounted on cradle board

 Nina Anthony spent her formative years living in Japan and Thailand before moving to the States not long after the start of Vietnam War.
 She was a curious child who enjoyed climbing trees, collecting rocks, ice skating on creeks, exploring abandoned houses, and gathering up bouquets of weeds to bring home to her mother after returning from her excursions in nature.

 After graduating from high school in Indianapolis, she attended Indiana University where she earned a Bachelor’s degree in Journalism.
 Following graduation, Nina returned to Indianapolis and worked for several years as an award-winning ad agency copywriter.
-She credits one of her clients, Clarion Resorts, for bringing her to New Mexico for the first time and in 1993 Nina pulled up her Midwestern roots and moved to Taos permanently.
+She credits one of

 top of page